 A painting in Mysore Palace Museum shows Dewans wearing a Turban called “Peta.” – Mysore Peta is usually made using beige silk or any shining fabric lined with a gold border.
-This was worn by the Royals and High officials of ancient Mysore.
+The Royals and High officials of ancient Mysore wore this.
 Most Kannada grooms wear this royal symbol during the wedding ceremony.

 The last day celebration in front of the palace – You need a special pass to take the front rows during this time.

 Narasa Raja Wodeyar-1 is the most regarded ruler to streamline the Dasara celebration by including folk arts and local sports.
 He is famous as a wrestler king.
 There are many stories associated with him to explain his physical strength.